-- d) Describe Q_1 , the set of error states which are not an overflow, in term of sets and characteristic functions. - e) Describe Q2, satisfying "O ⇒ E", i.e., the set of state for which this property holds, in term of sets and characteristic functions.
-Hint: "O ⇒ E" reads "O implies E", in other words, if a state is in O, then it is in E. Beware that we look for the states for which this property holds true, not a relation between O and E.
+- c) "If a state is in the overflow set, it is not a nominal state".
+Express this property in term of sets and characteristic functions. - d) Describe Q_1 , the set of error states which are not an overflow, in term of sets and characteristic functions. - e) Describe Q_2 , satisfying " $O \Rightarrow E$ ", i.e., the set of state for which this property holds, in term of sets and characteristic functions.

+Hint: " $O \Rightarrow E$ " reads "O implies E", in other words, if a state is in O, then it is in E. Beware that we look for the states for which this property holds true, not a relation between O and E.